-Scheduling a post in WordPress is extremely easy, but what if you wanted to quickly schedule multiple drafts at once?
-Bulk scheduling comes in handy when you have several articles waiting to be published.
+WordPress comes with everything you need to schedule posts, but what if you wanted to quickly schedule multiple drafts at once?
+Bulk scheduling comes in handy when you have lots of different articles waiting to be published.

-In this article, we will show you how to easily bulk schedule posts in WordPress.
+In this article, we will show you how to bulk schedule posts in WordPress, using a free plugin.

 When Do You Need to Bulk Schedule WordPress Posts?

-But if you need to edit and schedule a lot of posts from several authors, then it can get a bit time-consuming.
+However, if you need to schedule multiple posts, then it can get a bit time-consuming.

-The native WordPress scheduling feature requires you to open each post individually to schedule and then save.
+With the built-in WordPress scheduling feature you need to open each post individually and then pick your publication date and time.

-Whereas a bulk schedule option can you let schedule multiple posts at once which will save you time that you can spend on increasing traffic and growing your blog.
+By adding a bulk schedule feature to WordPress, you can quickly and easily schedule lots of posts at once.
+This leaves you with more time to spend on increasing traffic and growing your WordPress blog.

-With that said, let’s take a look at how to easily bulk schedule posts in WordPress step by step.
+With that said, let’s take a look at how to easily bulk schedule posts in WordPress.